yngvem/pycon25-tutorial/README.md

 Also you should know how to use a code editor like VSCode, PyCharm or Sublime Text.

+> [!NOTE]
+> If you cannot install uv on your machine, then you can fork our [base project repo](https://github.com/yngvem/pycon25-tutorial-project), which as a devcontainer with uv installed.

 ## Next
 [Introduction (uv)](uv/tutorial/01-introduction/01-workshop-introduction.md) or [Introduction (pdm)](pdm/tutorial/01-introduction/01-workshop-introduction.md)